Last Updated on May 21, 2021

 Potential new employers will request references, and most of the time, they want your most recent or current manager to be one of them.
 If you’ve been skipping work, doing a poor job, or playing on social media all day, this could be a red flag to a hiring manager that could cost you that new job offer.

 Start Looking for a Better Job

-Although this is the most obvious point, I purposely didn’t start with it.
-Because you should try some of these other suggestions (if you haven’t already) before leaving a job you hate.
+Although this is the most obvious point, I purposely didn’t start with it because you should try some of these other suggestions (if you haven’t already) before quitting a job you hate.

 Keeping an eye on the industry takes only a few minutes of your time.
 It’s a great way to stay up to date with what skills and qualifications employers in your field are looking for.
 And to make sure you’re being paid fairly.